Osceola County Sheriff’s Office

 |Salary:||$37,558 – $58,513|

-- IAI Latent Print Examiner Certification preferred; not required
+- IAI Latent Print Examiner Certification is preferred.

 - Must possess initiative and be able to prioritize duties to meet deadlines

 - Must possess professional verbal, inter-personal skills, and written communication skills